Joint Communications Support Element: Training

 All of JCSE's military members receive additional skills training so they can better accomplish their global mission.
 The tactical skills JCSE members learn or must stay proficient in include airborne infiltration, maritime insertion, basic combat skills, combatives, combat driving, combat life saving, and weapons qualifications.
 JCSE also has its own university that is designed to fill the educational void between civilian and military communications capabilities.
 Every member assigned to a JCSE squadron must go through this university's training for the unit requires that squadron members, regardless of their communications specialty, must be able to do all aspects of communications due to the size and makeup of their teams.

 Equipment

-The JCSE has a unique modernization program with special authorities based on a joint staff memorandum and financial investments that allow the Element to rapidly acquire commercial off-the-shelf and government off-the-shelf equipment as well as the newest technologies available to accomplish its mission with 24/7 reach-back capability and access to DoD and commercial networks that can be deployed in hours.
-Some of the unique equipment the JCSE employs and maintains include, but are not limited to the following:
+The JCSE has a modernization program with authorities based on a joint staff memorandum and financial investments that allow the Element to acquire commercial off-the-shelf and government off-the-shelf equipment as well as new technologies available to accomplish its mission with twenty-four-seven reach-back capability and access to DoD and commercial networks that can be deployed in hours.
+Some of the equipment the JCSE employs and maintains include, but are not limited to the following: